kluchey/OMG/pages/MTH1W___0.md

 - ### Navigation Unit 0
   id:: 682a36fc-2f8d-4932-b9b0-2b8dea761241
   | Return to [[MTH1W]] Homepage | Return to [Unit 0]([[MTH1W 0]]) Overview | Go to [next unit]([[MTH1W 1 Number]]) |
-- # Key Skill Review
+- # Key Skills for Review
 - ## Learning Objectives
 	- DOING This page is a work in progress. #WiP
 	  :LOGBOOK:
 	  CLOCK: [2025-05-20 Tue 13:24:49]
 	  :END:
 	- Students will review three key skills that they also continue to develop throughout all units of Grade 9 Mathematics.
-	- Representing Quantities 📈
+	- Representing Quantities 📈 such as fractions logseq.order-list-type:: number
-	  logseq.order-list-type:: number
-	- Solving for an Unknown 🟰
+	- Solving for an Unknown 🟰 by using equations & formulas logseq.order-list-type:: number
-	  logseq.order-list-type:: number
-	- Computational Thinking 🧮
+	- Computational Thinking 🧮 by organizing instructions logseq.order-list-type:: number
-	  logseq.order-list-type:: number
 	  ---
 - ## Background